Steven Brand

 Steven Brand (born 1969) is a Scottish actor.
 His feature debut was The Scorpion King (2002), where he portrayed Memnon.
-He has had many guest appearances on television series, and in 2015, Brand was nominated for Best Guest Starring Role on Television at the Saturn Awards for his performance in Teen Wolf.
+He has made many guest appearances on television series, and in 2015 Brand was nominated for Best Guest Starring Role on Television at the Saturn Awards for his performance in Teen Wolf.

 Career

 After several minor roles in television series, Brand made his feature film debut in The Scorpion King (2002).
-He starred as Memnon, the main antagonist, alongside Mathayus (Dwayne Johnson).
+He starred as Memnon, the main antagonist of the protagonist Mathayus (Dwayne Johnson).
 Brand also voiced Alexander Anderson and Richard Hellsing in the English dubs of Hellsing and Hellsing Ultimate.

-Brand played lawyer Ned Baker in Saving Lincoln (2013), before starring in the horror film Echoes the following year.
-In 2015, Brand was nominated Best Guest Starring Role on Television at the Saturn Awards for his performance in Teen Wolf as Dr. Gabriel Valack.
+Brand played lawyer Ned Baker in Saving Lincoln (2013) before starring in the horror film Echoes the following year.
+In 2015, Brand was nominated for the Best Guest Starring Role on Television at the Saturn Awards for his performance in Teen Wolf as Dr. Gabriel Valack.
 He has narrated over fifty audiobooks.

 Brand directed the television film He’s Watching for MarVista Entertainment.
 He portrayed Marsh in "24/7", the fifth episode of The Sandman (2022).

 Brand directed and produced the noir film Joe Baby, starring Dichen Lachman, Willa Fitzgerald, Harvey Keitel and Ron Perlman, in his directorial debut.
 Based on a novel by Drew Fine, it was released in 2023.
 After production in Mississippi ended in June 2022, Brand appeared in Saw X (2023) as Parker Sears.
 He is represented by Global Artists Agency.